-The end result can always be scanned into a computer and turned into a digital pdf at the end of this process if you wish––and I can help you with that if you need help.
+The result can always be scanned into a computer and turned into a digital pdf at the end of this process if you wish––and I can help you with that if you need help.

-We will start by writing the story, but first let’s just look at a 24 page layout to get an idea of the shape of the finished product
+First let’s just look at a 24 page layout to get an idea of the shape of the finished product

 This example is for a book with end-papers, the other alternative is to have self-ended book, but just to keep things straightforward let’s do a 24 page picture book with endpapers.

 As you can see, the story doesn’t begin on page 1.
 In fact it might begin on page 3 or 4.

 Let’s look at the text, and we’ll begin by looking at some ideas about the structure:

 3: What is the external story problem (plot)?